New York Life

 The hazardous life in the Territory was reflected in the Company's records of early claims on Idaho policy owners.
 Nearly thirty percent died violently, many from gunshot wounds and accidents.
 Among them was a mine superintendent in Bellevue who insured his life for $1,500 in 1881.
 The death benefit was paid to his widow when he was 'murdered by a maniac' in 1890.

-The first branch office established in Idaho was in Boise on January 1, 1895.
-By staying true to the principles of prudent expansion, conservative growth, full service, and, above all, a strong field force, New York Life will maintain and enhance its reputation as The Company You Keep®.
+The first New York Life branch office established in Idaho was in Boise on January 1, 1895.
+By staying true to the principles of prudent expansion, conservative growth, full service, and, above all, a strong field force.